 - Students can't annotate documents.

-- Inline grading doesn't work with SafeAssign, Self & Peer, forums, or Content Collections.
+- Inline grading doesn't work with SafeAssign, Self & Peer Assessment, discussions, or the Content Collection.

-- The Crocodoc inline viewer interface is displayed in English only at this time.
+- The New Box View inline viewer interface is displayed only in English at this time.

 - Annotation sessions expire after an hour.
 If an instructor takes longer than an hour to annotate a document, annotations made after that session expiration may not be saved.